Asabeneh/30-Days-Of-React/06_Day_Map_List_Keys/06_map_list_keys.md

 ### Mapping array of arrays

-Let's see how to map array of arrays
+Let's see how to map an array of arrays

 ```js
 import React from 'react'